Career Timeline of Freddie Freeman: Major Achievements and Milestones

 On July 4, 2011, Freddie Freeman hit two home runs against the Colorado Rockies, marking his first multi-home run game.

-In 2012, Freddie Freeman led the National League with nine sacrifice flies.
-He also batted .259 with 33 doubles, 23 home runs, and 94 RBI in 147 games played.
+In 2012, Freddie Freeman led the National League with nine sacrifice flies, while batting .259 with 23 home runs and 94 RBIs in 147 games played.

-In 2013, Freddie Freeman was selected as a finalist for the MLB All-Star Game Final Vote and won with 19.7 million fan votes.
-He finished the season with a .319 batting average, 23 home runs, and 109 RBI, finishing fifth in MVP voting.
+In 2013, Freddie Freeman won the Major League Baseball All-Star Game Final Vote with a record-setting 19.7 million votes but couldn't play due to injury.
+He finished the season with a .319 batting average, 23 homers, and 109 RBIs in 147 games, placing fifth in the National League MVP voting.

-On February 4, 2014, Freddie Freeman agreed to an eight-year, $135 million contract extension with the Atlanta Braves.
+On February 4, 2014, Freddie Freeman agreed to an eight-year, $135 million contract extension.

 2018: All-Star Game and Home Run Derby